adeemzia480/MyMusicApp/README.md

 # MyMusicApp
-Music player App - Developed with Vanilla JS and indexedDB
+Music Player App - Developed with Vanilla JS and indexedDB